 In 1993 Richard bought a farm in Polk County, Missouri where he runs beef cattle.
 He has fine tuned his management intensive grazing system of 14 - 16 paddocks with fescue, switchgrass, eastern gama grass, Red River Crabgrass, Legend Lespedeza, and a wide variety of native plants that grow well on his farm.
 Wanting to reduce input costs, he is near achieving his goal of year around grazing without feeding hay.
 Using stockmanship, he is able to manage his herd to utilize forages ready for harvest, sustain herd health, and make a profit.

-In 1997 Richard started working for the Polk County Soil and Water Conservation District as a watershed project manager.
-Today he works this "day job" part-time as a Soil and Water Technician.
-He works with landowners to promote sustainable agriculture, conservation practices, and a healthier environment using rotational grazing, stockmanship, soil productivity, and resources management.
+From 1997 to 2015 Richard worked for the Polk County Soil and Water Conservation District as a watershed project manager.
+He worked with landowners to promote sustainable agriculture, conservation practices, and a healthier environment using rotational grazing, stockmanship, soil productivity, and resources management.

 Although he had previously read and agreed with Bud Williams’ work on stockmanship, Richard didn’t start integrating it into his life and work until he met Tina in 2002.
 Richard attended his first Bud Williams Stockmanship School in Bowie, Texas in February 2003.
 After many more Stockmanship Schools and experience working a variety of animals in different situations, Richard and Tina feel they are able to help others with this much improved method of handling livestock as well as assist in other areas of ranching Richard’s been working with landowners on for many years.

 Tina was born in northern California and lived on various ranches through the area with her parents, Bud and Eunice Williams.
 As an adult, she lived in California, Oregon, and Alaska before moving to Missouri in 1982.
-From 1990 through 2000 she lived and worked on a farm between Stockton and Bolivar with cattle, hair sheep, dairy goats, pastured hogs, and four children.
+From 1990 through 2000 she lived and worked on a farm between Stockton and Bolivar with cattle, hair sheep, dairy goats, pastured hogs, and her four children.

-Richard and Tina have presented stockmanship schools from Saskatchewan to Louisiana and from California to West Virginia.
+Richard and Tina have presented Stockmanship and Marketing schools from Saskatchewan to Florida and from California to Virginia.
 See the photo gallary for photos from various talks.